“To fully participate in society today, financial literacy is critical.”

 Making the Case for the Need for Economic and Financial Literacy Education in the Classroom

-Despite the current state of economic and financial education, there is hope for improvement in the future.
-Years of substantive and carefully-designed research shows that 1) K-12 students can learn economic and financial concepts when taught by teachers who know economics and know how to teach it and 2) students exposed to economic and financial education are more likely to display positive financial behaviors.
+Despite the recognition that economic and financial literacy is critical to succeed in modern society, study after study shows that many Americans continue to lack even a basic understanding of economic and financial concepts, and the consequences on Americans’ financial state are dire.
+Yet there is hope for improvement in the future if we work to make economic and financial education a priority in our schools.
+At last count, only 22 states require students to take a high school economics course to graduate, and only 17 require a course in financial literacy (Council for Economic Education’s 2014 Survey of the States).
+However, years of substantive and carefully-designed research show that 1) K-12 students can learn economic and financial concepts when taught by teachers who know economics and know how to teach it and 2) students exposed to economic and financial education are more likely to display positive financial behaviors.
 For example,

 - Students exposed to mandated personal finance education exhibit meaningful improvements in credit outcomes.
 Three years following the implementation of mandates in Georgia, Idaho, and Texas, severe delinquency rates for those students receiving the education declined by 2% in Georgia, 2% in Idaho, and 6% in Texas, and credit scores increased by 2%, 3%, and 5% respectively.